danhk0612/FoobarSongrequestTwitchBot/README.md

 2. If it’s not adding any song at all please first try to restart the bot, if it still doesn’t work ask for help

-If you have any other problems please make an issue at [here](https://github.com/MichielP1807/FoobarSongrequestTwitchBot/issues/new "New GitHub Issue") or tweet me @MichielP1807!
+If you have any other problems please make an issue at [here](https://github.com/danhk0612/FoobarSongrequestTwitchBot/issues/new "New GitHub Issue")